"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. Amritashish Bagchi and Dr. Shiny Raizada.
+Dr. Amritashish Bagchi, Dr. Shiny Raizada.
 Electromyographical investigation of anterior deltoid and trapezius muscles during three different variations of front raise.
-International Journal of Physical Education, Sports and Health.
-2016; 3(6): 56-59.
+Int J Phys Educ Sports Health 2016;3(6):56-59.